Happy Mother’s Day to all the mamas out there. 🌷

 Safety.

-So this Mother’s Day, I’m celebrating more than bags and flowers.
+So this Mother’s Day, I’m celebrating more than bags, jewelry and flowers.

 I’m celebrating healing.